gpt-open/rag-gpt/README.md

-# smart_qa_service
+# smart-qa-service
-Smart QA Service is an advanced question-answering system that leverages OpenAI's GPT models and embedding technologies to generate contextually relevant answers from a document database.
+Smart QA Service, leveraging LLM and RAG technology, learns from user-customized knowledge bases to provide contextually relevant answers for a wide range of queries, ensuring rapid and accurate information retrieval.

 ---